Advertisement

 While research in all these areas is still emerging (and challenging because often different doses of turmeric are given for different durations), the authors linked the majority of curcumin's beneficial effects on health back to:

-• It boosts the body’s natural antioxidant defenses
+• Its ability to boost the body's natural antioxidant defenses

 Neurodegenerative diseases